Zayan-26/Stock-Management-Website/README.md

--- This file is the main basis for my website
+-- This file is the file that runs the application through flask

--The main.py stays on the outmost folder

--All the html folders must go in a templates folder
+- The src folder contains the python files for the backend of the website and the templates folder contains all the front end code